fewf/quiz-app-modeling/readme.md

 - Question
 - Correct Quiz Question Response ID (foreign key)

-This connects `Quiz Questions` to a Quiz.
-The idea is to make `Quizzes` as flexible as possible with regard to number of questions, and number of possible responses.
-The part of the app that deals with `Quiz` creation and editing would allow for re-ordering the Sequence Numbers.
+This connects Quiz Questions to a Quiz.
+The idea is to make Quizzes as flexible as possible with regard to number of questions, and number of possible responses.
+The part of the app that deals with Quiz creation and editing would allow for re-ordering the Sequence Numbers.

 ### Quiz Question Response
 - Quiz Question Response ID (primary key)
 - Quiz Question ID (foreign key)
 - Response

-Each `Quiz Question Response` will be displayed as possible answers to the `Quiz Question` to which it is related.
-The correct answer is the one contained in the `Quiz Question`'s Correct Quiz Question Response ID.
+Each Quiz Question Response will be displayed as possible answers to the Quiz Question to which it is related.
+The correct answer is the one contained in the Quiz Question's Correct Quiz Question Response ID.
 Responses can be displayed in random order, to keep the kids on their toes.

 ### Student Quiz Question Response
 - Student Quiz Question Response ID (primary key)